zwa004/real_estate_price_predictor/README.md

 ## Introduction

-Residential house prices are complex to predict and understand.
-While interest rates, buyer/seller financial status, and other factors can help to predict house prices, they are not the only variables affecting home sales.
-This project aims to:
+Residential house prices are complex to predict.
+While interest rates and buyer/seller financial status may affect house sale prices, there are other variables that may be dependent on one another that can affect house sale prices.
+This project aims to simplify the process of predicting house prices with machine learning.
+Specifically, this project will:

 * Explore data available for house sales
-* Extract features from data
+* Isolate various features that may affect house sale prices
 * Train various machine learning models
 * Test the models
+* Identify feature relationships
 * Visualize the results in a dashboard
 * Identify areas for future research and more complex analysis